SOME STORIES ABOUT HYPNOSIS

 The most high profile case, which I was not directly involved in, has been Gates versus McKenna.
 The defendant, Paul McKenna, is a very well-known stage hypnotist who used to have a show on television.
 He was sued by Christopher Gates who claimed that after participating in one of his shows in 1994, he developed a schizophrenic illness.
 In accordance with my prediction, in constructing their story, the claimant's side felt it necessary to go some lengths to try to convince the judge that Mr Gates had been put into a state of trance by Mr McKenna.
 The mantle of the expert witness for the defence naturally fell on Dr Graham Wagstaff, the leading non-state theorist of hypnosis in Britain.
 Mr McKenna won the case.
 At least some media reports of his performance in the witness box were very favourable.
 In his summing-up, the judge, Mr Justice Toulson, stated this: 'By taking part in the show the plaintiff consented to participating in what were no more than a series of silly sketches, harmless in themselves'.

-Thus Mr McKenna emerged as the unlikely public champion of socio-cognitive theory in Britain.
+Thus Mr McKenna emerged as the unlikely public champion of socio-cognitive theory in Britain, thereby fulfilling my earlier-stated prophecy stated.
 But I should mention that a few stage hypnotists have re-discovered the original findings of Professor T.X.
-Barber, replicated by social and cognitive psychologists since, on the true role of the hypnotic induction in enhancing suggestibility: any procedure will suffice so long as it increases the motivation and expectations of the participant.
+Barber, replicated by social and cognitive psychologists since, on the true role of the hypnotic induction in enhancing suggestibility: any procedure will suffice so long as it increases the participant's commitment and expectations.
 So if the local authority refuses to grant licences for stage hypnosis, then stage hypnotists can still do their show but without using hypnosis.

 Before either of these cases reached court, the British Home Office had already set up a Panel of Experts to study evidence for the alleged dangers of stage hypnosis.
 The members of this group were two psychologists and two psychiatrists who had no particular expertise in hypnosis and therefore no prejudices either way.
 Evidence was invited from anyone with an interest in the debate.
 The report and recommendations of this panel were announced in October 1995.
 It concluded that stage hypnosis does not pose a significant mental health risk that would warrant its prohibition.
 I did not say to my colleagues at that time 'I told you so'.
 But I could have done.
 After consulting a wide range of people, the Panel brought out a revised set of Model Conditions for the conduct of stage hypnosis.